emguse/circuit_pico_logger_o/README.md

 A personal project of `emguse`, a port of the [emguse/diff_press_logger_o](https://github.com/emguse/diff_press_logger_o) project to a microcontroller.

+# Notes.
+- The PB-0009-A PCB board has three different power input methods, but there is no diode protection between each of them.
+- Always use only one type of power input.
+- If you are using the Pico's USB to supply power, it will not be able to provide power for the printer.
+Do not connect the printer or turn off the setting to use it.

 # Features
 - Time recording by RTC
 - Event recording (CSV file)